dnotghi/PID-and-Infertility-US-Women-NHANES-2017-March-2020/README.md

-# PID-and-Infertility-US-Women-NHANES-2017-March-2020
+## Pelvic Inflammatory Disease and Infertility in U.S. Women: A Population-Based Study from NHANES 2017- March 2020
-Survey-weighted NHANES 2017–2020 cross-sectional analysis of PID and infertility among U.S. women using descriptive statistics, chi-square tests, and multivariable logistic regression conducted in SAS.
+This project examines the association between pelvic inflammatory disease (PID) and infertility among U.S. women using nationally representative NHANES 2017–2020 data.
+The goal is to estimate infertility prevalence and evaluate whether a history of PID is associated with increased odds of infertility after accounting for demographic, socioeconomic, and healthcare access factors.